zahid-isu/nav_clip/README.md

 **Forward Pass**

-To reduce the number of edits we need to apply to the contrasive loss, we concatenate negative images and negative captions together
+To reduce the number of edits we need to apply to the contrastive loss, we concatenate negative images and negative captions together.
+Once this is done we will let the model run the forward pass on this data.

 ```python
 images = torch.cat([images, hard_images]) # we concatenate images and hard images